neilshannon/atlanta-scala-microservice/README.md

 # atlanta-scala-linkedin-microservice

-This project demonstrates using [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/scala.html), the LinkedIn API, the Neo4J Graph Database, and Scala to build a microservice.
-The microservice will pull the connection graph for each user in the room from LinkedIn and show how we are all connected to one another.
+This project demonstrates using [Akka HTTP](http://doc.akka.io/docs/akka-stream-and-http-experimental/current/scala.html), the [Google People API](https://developers.google.com/people/), the [Neo4J Graph Database](https://neo4j.org), and [Scala](https://scala-lang.org) to build a microservice.
+The microservice will pull the connection graph for each user in the room from Google+ and show how all the people who are logged in connected to one another.

-## Running the services
+### running the services

-Start services with sbt:
+start local services with sbt:

 ```
 $ sbt
 > ~re-start
 ```

-### Testing
+### testing

 Execute tests using `test` command: